parcel-bundler/website/src/recipes/rsc.md

 {% note %}

-This example re-renders the entire page during client navigations.
+This example re-renders the entire page during client navigation.
 In a real app, it might be beneficial to load only the part of the page that changed (e.g. excluding common parts such as a sidebar).
 Router libraries with support for nested routes make this easier.

 {% endnote %}